Frequency-switching Array Enhanced Physical-Layer Security in Terahertz Bands: A Movable Antenna Perspective: System Model

 \section{System Model}

-We consider a FSA-enabled PLS communication system, where Alice transmits confidential information to a legitimate user (often referred as Bob) in the presence of $M$ eavesdroppers, as illustrated in Fig.~\ref{Fig:System_Model}.
+We consider an FSA-enabled PLS communication system, where Alice transmits confidential information to a Bob in the presence of $M$ Eves\footnote{The proposed FSA can also enhance PLS performance of multiple Bobs by maximizing the sum-secrecy-rate of all Bobs \cite{liu2025physical} and the proposed projected gradient ascent (PGA) method in Section \ref{Sec:solving optimization problem} can be directly applied to solve this problem.}.
 A uniform linear array (ULA) comprising $N$ antennas is equipped at Alice, while Bob and $M$ Eves are equipped with a single antenna.
 In addition, both Bob and $M$ Eves are assumed to be located in the far-field region of Alice.